Weak disorder asymptotics in the stochastic mean-field model of distance: Acknowledgments

-\paragraph{Acknowledgments.} The research of SB is supported by N.S.F.\ Grant DMS 0704159 and by PIMS and NSERC Canada.
-SB would also like to thank the hospitality of {\sc Eurandom} where much of this work was done.
-The work of RvdH is supported in part by Netherlands Organisation for Scientific Research (NWO).
+Shankar Bhamidi would also like to thank the hospitality of \textsc{Eurandom} where much of this work was done.
+We would like to thank Jesse Goodman and Maren Eckhoff for many helpful discussions.